Guyana: Natural and Geographic Landscape

 A 450 km (280 mi) seawall runs along most of Guyana's coastline, much of which is below sea level at high tide.
 The seawall was constructed to protect settlements in the coastal areas, including the capital city of Georgetown.

 Much of the area has been reclaimed from the sea utilizing canals and dikes.
 Because much of the coastal plain floods at high tide, efforts to dam and drain this area have gone on since the 18th century.

-These shallow waters can be a major impediment to shipping as vessels often need to partially unload their cargo to reach the docks at Georgetown and New Amsterdam.
+These shallow waters can impede shipping as vessels often need to partially unload their cargo to reach the Georgetown and New Amsterdam docks.

 White Sand Belt

 Inland from the coastal plain is an area of low sandy hills interspersed with rocky outcroppings.
 A line of swamps forms a barrier between these interior hills and the coastal plain.
 This region features undulating land that gradually rises from hills that average heights of 15 m (50 ft) in the east, nearest the coast, to 120 m (400 ft) in the west.